International Vegetarian Union (IVU)

 There are some references to Wagner and his first wife, Minna, visiting Hydropathic (water cure) sanitariums in the 1850s when they were in exile in Zurich.
 These were usually completely vegetarian at that time and Wagner apparently made various attempts to apply the principles to his daily life, but with his typical extreme inconsistency, frequently changing his mind about the best version, then giving up.

 In 1854 Wagner was introduced to the works of the philosopher Arthur Schopenhauer, which he would later call this the most important event of his life.
-Schopenhauer was never a vegetarian, but did have a great deal to say about the treatment of animals.
+Schopenhauer was never a vegetarian, but did have a great deal to say about the treatment of animals - especially in The Basis of Morality (PDF 25mb) first published in 1840.

 We also have examples of his concern for animals during this time, such as letter to Minna after he visited London Zoo - saying how much he appreciated her love of animals as well.
 Though none of this stopped him from eating or wearing them - or visiting zoos.